dacruz/dns_updater/README.md

 # dns_updater
-Small tool to handle my home IP changes by changing poiuytre.nl A record on GoDaddy
+Small tool to handle my home IP changes by updating poiuytre.nl A record on GoDaddy